jundalisay/spblist/content/en/research/kepler/harmony/book-1/intro2.md

 The common herd ascribe rest to the Earth.
 But data shows that Saturn has a very slow motion which is very close to rest.
 - This is why the Hebrews gave it a name from the word “rest”*

-> *Superphysics Note: In Cartesian Physics, Saturn and Jupiter have slow orbits and are large because the gravitational territory of the sun or a star has 3 parts: the inner, middle, and outer parts.
+{{< n n="In Cartesian Physics, Saturn and Jupiter have slow orbits and are large because the gravitational territory of the sun or a star has 3 parts: the inner, middle, and outer parts.
 The inner part is fast.
 The middle part is slow -- this leads to large planets.
 The outer part is Medium.
-These parts are an effect of a rotating vortex.
+These parts are an effect of a rotating vortex. " >}}